Frequently Asked Questions

 Is there opportunity for financial aid?

-High Sierra is a Tier A program, which allows APU students to apply their FULL financial aid toward a study abroad semester, including ALL federal, state, and institutional (APU) aid.
+High Sierra is a Group 1 program, which allows APU students to apply their FULL financial aid toward a study abroad semester, including ALL federal, state, and institutional (APU) aid.
 APU Scholarships requiring on-campus participation are not included.
-Contact Rhonda Moreno in the Office of Student Financial Services, or Carrie Ullmer in the Center for Global Learning & Engagement if you have any questions.
+Contact Rhonda Moreno in the One Stop (Undergraduate Enrollment Services Center), or Carrie Ullmer in the Center for Global Learning & Engagement if you have any questions.

 How many units may I take at the High Sierra Semester?

 Students may take 12–17 units while at the High Sierra Semester.